Brand new state-of-the facility that features high tech experiences for program courses.

 The marketing and sales specialization will provide students with the necessary competencies to pursue careers in hospitality market research, sales management, services marketing, etc.

-To specialize in one of these three areas, students are required to take at least 4 courses from a list of specific elective courses.
+To specialize in one of these areas, students are required to take at least 4 courses from a list of specific elective courses.
 For further details contact the faculty coordinator or Donna Stickney at email@example.com .

 The Dual Major in EcoGastronomy prepares ambitious students for professions within our rapidly evolving food community—from farm to fork to nutrition and health outcomes—where ever greater integration of sustainable agriculture, food, and nutrition requires a broad perspective and a specific blend of skills and knowledge.